vcflib/bio-vcf/README.md

     1       15274   1     1     1     1     1     1     1
 ```

-or special functions, such as _gt which gives the genotype as an
+or special functions, such as 'gti' which gives the genotype as an
-indexed value
+indexed value array

 ```ruby
   bio-vcf --seval 's.gti[0]'